bphun/CppDataStructuresAndAlgorithms/README.md

 * `cd build`
 * `cmake ../`
 * `make`

-and then you can run either run `make test` or `./${FolderName}Test` if you would like a more comprehensive breakdown of each of the test being run.
+Once you do that, you can run either run `make test` or `./${FolderName}Test` if you would like a more comprehensive breakdown of each of the test being run.
 For example, if you want to run tests for the LinkedList class, run `./LinkedListTest`.

 To test all data structures and algorithms, ensure you are in the root directory of the project and run `./scripts/testAll.sh`.
 This will take a while.